lhuanyu/SwiftClipper/README.md

 ## Note

-The original lib use integer numeric for caculations due to the presicion issue.
-For some cases, use a minor floating number as coordinates can reach a unpredicable or unprecise result. **If you want to a more precise result, try to use a magnification scale for your numbers**.
+The original lib uses integer numeric for caculations due to the presicion issue.
+For some cases, using a minor floating number as coordinates can reach a unpredicable or unprecise result. **If you want to a more precise result, try to use a magnification scale for your numbers**.